I am a Zivver admin

 Additional settings

-3. Integration with your existing classification systems
+- Integration with your existing classification systems.

 Do not show notifications if the recipients are internal or trusted

-This is possible if you use the rules with the lines that end with … to external recipients.
+This is possible if you use the rules with the names that end with … to external recipients.
 These rules are only triggered if there is at least one external recipient.
 This is someone who is not part of the same Zivver organization and is not on one of the claimed domains of the organization.

 Zivver recommends enabling rules only for external communication where possible.
 This ensures that information is secured at the right time, with minimal friction for employees.